containers/podman-desktop/README.md

 ## Overview

 Podman Desktop enables you to easily work with containers and kubernetes from your local environment.
 Podman Desktop leverages Podman Engine to provide a lightweight and daemon-less container tool.

 **Podman and Kubernetes/OpenShift Local**
 - Install and run anywhere: Windows, Mac and Linux
 - Keep it up-to-date

+**System Tray**
+- Manage your Container Engines
+- Define your Kubernetes context

-**Containers and Pods**
+**Containers and Pods Dashboard**
 - Build, run, manage and debug Containers and Pods
 - Run Pods with Podman or with Kubernetes
 - Deploy Pods from Podman to Kubernetes